Time Life: Overview

 On December 31, 2003, Time-Life was sold by Time Warner to a group of private investors including Ripplewood Holdings L.L.C. and ZelnickMedia for an undisclosed price, who subordinated their acquisition under their jointly owned, Direct Holdings Global L.L.C. holding company, founded in 1998.
-With that transaction, Direct Holdings US Corp became the legal name of Time-Life which was kept as a brand name however, though the copyright disclaimer had it emphatically stated that it is "not affiliated with Time Warner Inc. or Time [& Life], Inc.," the former owners of the Time and Life magazines, and from which the company name originated from in the first place.
+With that transaction, Direct Holdings US Corp became the legal name of Time-Life which was kept as a brand name however, though the copyright disclaimer had it emphatically stated that it is "not affiliated with Time Warner Inc. or Time [& Life], Inc.," the former owners of the Time and Life magazines, and from which the company name originated from in the first place (the Time magazine is currently owned by Marc Benioff and his wife Lynne as of 2018, whereas the trademarks and copyrights to the Life brand is currently owned by People Inc. as of 2021).
 At the time of the takeover, it was reported the Time-Life, Inc.'s turnover had contracted to US$350 million, turning a 2001 US$20 million net operating profit into a net operating loss of US$50 million in 2003.
 Direct Holdings sold music and video products under the Time Life brand, and was also the holding company of the StarVista LIVE L.L.C. experience entertainment property, thereby becoming responsible for Time-Life's entry into that industry in the 2003-13 time period.
 In March 2007, Ripplewood led a group that acquired and privatized the Reader's Digest Association (RDA) in the process agreeing to make Direct Holdings, and thus Time-Life, a subsidiary of RDA.

 After having already filed for bankruptcy in 2009 for the first time, RDA sold Time-Life, Inc. to Mosaic Media Investment Partners in 2013 in order to settle outstanding financial obligations resulting from their subsequent 2012 bankruptcy.
 In 2023 and without so much as a whisper in contemporary media, Time-Life ended its six decades-long existence eventually, when the company and its only official online retailer were permanently shut down by its last owner, though the one remaining official website only went dark in May 2024.

 Time-Life, Inc.'s progenitor company Time & Life, Inc. had remained throughout its entire existence headquartered in New York City.
 Its 1271 Avenue of the Americas location became Time-Life's nascent headquarters as well in the first years of its existence after Time & Life had shortly before relocated from its previous premises in Rockefeller Center in 1960.
 In 2014 it relocated again to smaller premises elsewhere in the city.
 As a brand, Time-Life actually outlived its sire by five years, as the remnants of Time & Life went defunct in early 2018 after a steady three-decades long decline (mirroring in effect the misfortunes of its erstwhile progeny), with its handful of surviving assets being broken up and sold piecemeal to a variety of third-party outsiders.